Rockin’ On the Point-We had a great time!

 § thefts of all kinds, including outdoor equipment and bicycles.

-One of the better accomplishments of Cottage Watch has been the elimination of vandalism and rowdiness within well-operated Watch areas.
+One of the better accomplishments of Community Watch has been the elimination of vandalism and rowdiness within well-operated Watch areas.

 Make sure that we have your contact numbers in case we need to get in touch.